psakoglou/Exchange-Matching-Engine-Emulation/README.md

 This project implements an elementary version of a matching engine in a stock market exchange.
 It uses data structures and algorithms to describe an efficient system that handles asynchronous BUY and SELL requests from buyers and sellers for a pool of financial instruments (equity in this case).
 The system fills the requests or keeps them pending as per the availability, and keeps track of all transactions and their timestamp in the order book.

+**NOTICE:** The matching engine code is in WindowsOS\_code/Exchange.cpp (implementation) and WindowsOS\_code/Exchange.hpp (definition) files.
+The rest of the system components are supporting functionality for the engine to be implemented as realistic as possible.

 # System Overview

 The system consists of several components, shown below, and its purpose is to emulate an elementary and naive version of a Stock Exchange, with main focus on the matching engine, which handles new incoming trade requests.